 This chapter tries to address Section K2(iv) of the 2017 CICM Primary Syllabus, which expects the exam candidate to develop an " understand the pharmacology (including toxicology) of anti-depressant and anti-psychotic drugs".
-No detailed exploration of this topic has ever appeared in any of the CICM exams, and the only thing that has come close was Question 21 from the second paper of 2014 (a comparison of haloperidol and diazepam).
+No detailed exploration of this topic has ever appeared in any of the CICM exams, and the only thing that has come close were Question 21 from the second paper of 2014 (a comparison of haloperidol and diazepam), or Question 16 from the second paper of 2021 (classification of antipsychotics, but mainly about haloperidol).
 As such, there is probably little reason to go into a lot of depth here in the course of revision.
 Class characteristics are offered here for the purpose of rapid comparison and reference, in case an SAQ or viva on this topic appears at some stage.

 Class Classical antipsychotics Atypical antipsychotics Examples